-Characters and experiences over many years
+Characters and experiences over many years.
+A very entertaining talk.

 These are based on research done by R.J.
 Hunter into Customs Books for Derry, Coleraine, Carrickfergus & Lecale Ports which are held by West Yorkshire Archives.

 The records are unreliable e.g. cargoes leaving Coleraine diminished on arrival at their destination possibly due to corruption or inaccurate clerical work.

 Imports in 1612 – 15 included house building materials, luxury items such as spices, figs, wine from France ans Spain, nets and ropes for the fishing industry and cloth from Scotland.

 In July 1615 a consignment of weapons, ammunition and gunpowder were imported from Scotland.